The middle class is shrinking, but that is because people are getting richer

 Brookings Research

-Most research that deals with mobility and inequality uses cross-sectional data.
-Cross-sectional data generally looks at different types of individuals at one particular point in time.
-Because people are always moving in between different income groups, cross-sectional data makes it hard to analyze true economic mobility.
+Research that deals with mobility and inequality generally uses cross-sectional data that compares different individuals or households at one particular point in time.
+Because people are always moving between income groups, cross-sectional data gives an incomplete picture of actual mobility.

-This new report by Stephen Rose at the Brookings Institution gets around that issue by relying on longitudinal data that tracks the same people over different periods of time to analyze how they have fared.
+A new report from the Urban Institute solves this problem by relying on longitudinal data which tracks the same people over different periods of time.
 This gives a better idea of income mobility over time.
-Additionally, most studies define the middle class in relative terms.
-This study defines income levels in absolute terms.

 For the study, the author divides people into 5 income levels (in 2018 $) for a family of three.
-FPL stands for the Federal Poverty Level.
+These groups are

 v) Rich: >$380,5001